Konrad mine

-The pit Konrad (Schacht Konrad) is a former iron ore mine proposed as a deep geological repository for medium- and low level radioactive waste in the city Salzgitter in the Metropolitan region Hannover-Braunschweig-Göttingen-Wolfsburg in southeast Lower Saxony, Germany, located between Hildesheim and Braunschweig.
+The Konrad mine (Schacht Konrad) is a former iron ore mine proposed as a deep geological repository for medium- and low level radioactive waste in the city Salzgitter in the Metropolitan region Hannover-Braunschweig-Göttingen-Wolfsburg in southeast Lower Saxony, Germany, located between Hildesheim and Braunschweig.
 It has two shafts: Konrad I and Konrad II.

 History

 The iron ore deposits have been mined since the start of the industrialization in the Salzgitter area.
 The first activities began in 1867.
-The shaft Konrad is the youngest of the former iron ore mines in this region.
-It has two shafts, of which Schacht Konrad I, is approximately 1232 meters and Schacht Konrad II is around 999 meters deep.
+The Konrad mine is the youngest of the former iron ore mines in this region.
+It has two shafts, of which Schacht Konrad I, is approximately 1,232 meters and Schacht Konrad II is around 999 meters deep.
 The mining operation on Konrad lasted from 1961 to 1976.
 During this period, a total of 6.7 million tonnes of iron ore were retrieved.

 Authorization for radioactive waste disposal

-The shaft Konrad is an unusually dry iron ore mine.
+Konrad mine is an unusually dry iron ore mine.
 Since this is one of the criteria for a deep final repository for radioactive waste, the studies on the possibility of a disposal site were started in 1975.
 The Physikalisch-Technische Bundesanstalt (PTB) started the plannings procedure on 31 August 1982.
 The Bundesamt für Strahlenschutz, the Ministry of Environment of Lower Saxony and the Deutsche Gesellschaft zum Bau und Betrieb von Endlagern für Abfallstoffe discussed the issue between September 1992 and March 1993.
 On 22 May 2002 the license for the final deep geological storage of medium- and low level radioactive waste was approved.

 Several complaints against the license were filled at the Oberverwaltungsgericht Lüneburg.
 Key action points were the long-term safety, the safety studies were 25 years old and little based on facts, accidents, transport of radioactive waste, radioactive exposure to the population in the area, possible terrorist attacks, the lack of a comparative assessment with other locations and the planning jurisdiction of municipalities.
-The hearing was on February 28 - March 2, 2006.
+The hearing lasted from February 28 to March 2, 2006.
 The Oberverwaltungsgericht Lüneburg dismissed the cases as ungrounded in March 2006.
 Given the fundamental importance of the ruling individual plaintiffs still sought a revision to the Federal Administrative Court of Germany (by non-admission complaint), which however was not accepted in 2007.